Viiddzzz/realtime-face-eye-detection/README.md

-**🧠 Real-Time Face and Eye Detection System**
+**# 👁️ Real-Time Face and Eye Detection using OpenCV**

-A real-time face and eye detection project using Python and OpenCV.
-Implements Haar Cascade Classifiers to identify faces and eyes from live video feed, highlighting them with labeled boxes.
-Focused on accuracy, speed, and simple visualization for easy interaction.
+An end-to-end Computer Vision project developed using Python and OpenCV to detect human faces and eyes in real time through a webcam.
+The project uses Haar Cascade Classifiers to identify facial features efficiently and displays the detection results with bounding boxes for easy visualization.

-**📋 Description**
+** 📘 Project Overview**
 * The Real-Time Face and Eye Detection System is a computer vision mini-project developed using Python and OpenCV.
   It demonstrates real-time object detection through a live webcam feed using Haar Cascade Classifiers a machine learning-based method for visual object recognition.